FL Studio Mobile: Release

 On June 21, 2011, Image-Line released FL Studio Mobile and FL Studio Mobile HD, versions of their Windows digital audio workstation FL Studio.
 FL Studio Mobile was designed by Artua and developed in cooperation with the makers of Music Studio.
-Image-Line released the program at an introductory price of $15.99 ($19.99 for the HD version), and both versions are available for download at the App Store.
-In November/December 2016 Image-Line released FL Studio Mobile 3 on the Android (Google Play Store) then iOS (Apple App Store) and finally Windows (Windows App Store).
-FL Studio Mobile 3 was a completely new application developed in-house at Image-Line, replacing the existing FL Studio Mobile 2, Artua developed version.
+Image-Line released the program at an introductory price of $15.99 ($19.99 for the HD version), and both versions were available for download at the App Store.
+In October 2016 Image-Line released FL Studio Mobile 3 on Android via the Google Play Store, and two months later on iOS via the App Store and Windows via the Microsoft Store.
+FL Studio Mobile 3 was a completely new application developed in-house at Image-Line, replacing the existing Artua developed versions.
 The price was revised downward to US$14.99.

 FL Studio Mobile 1.0 is compatible with devices that operate iOS 3.1.3 or later, specifically all iPhones and iPod Touch models. iPad 1 and iPad 2 can run either FL Studio Mobile or FL Studio Mobile HD, and the HD version requires iOS 4.2 or later.
 The iPhone 4 version includes Retina Display support.